jsfenfen/covid_hospitals_demographics/README.md

 ### Geocoded hospital and nursing home locations

-These come from CMS hospital compare and nursing home compare.
+These come from CMS hospital compare and nursing home compare and have on institution per line.

 [hospital\_gen\_info\_geocoded\_final.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/hospital_gen_info_geocoded_final.csv)

-This file has one line per hospital.
-The file includes only formatted locations; these are broken out into lat and lng columns.

-CMS provides spatial data for most of these, but it was added to rows that were missing it (with google's geocoder).
+CMS provides spatial data for most of these, but I've  added it to rows that were missing it (with google's geocoder).
 In these rows "geocode_flag" = 1 and the accuracy is as given by google.
+"ROOFTOP" is best, "RANGE INTERPOLATED" is next, for more info see google's [writeup](https://developers.google.com/maps/documentation/geocoding/intro)./

-Todo: add the county fips codes.
+Todo: add the county fips codes, the names as text or they could be spatially joined.

 [nh\_gen\_info\_geocoded\_final.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/nh_gen_info_geocoded_final.csv) Is a file of CMS nursing home compare.
 Lat and lngs were added where they were missing; where this occurred geocode_flag = 1.